danial-riazati/OnlineStore/README.md

 <br/>

-OnlineStore is a robust e-commerce platform developed using .NET 6 and adhering to Clean Architecture principles.
+OnlineStore is developed using .NET 6 and adhering to Clean Architecture principles.
 The application is structured to ensure scalability, maintainability, and a clear separation of concerns through a series of interconnected projects.

 ## Project Structure